 For more ideas, check out our Pinterest Board, Dog Photoshoot Ideas.

 Be patient.
 It’s supposed to be fun!
 Your dog will also feed off of any anxiety it senses.
 Stay calm, stay patient, and take a break every now and then to walk around.
 Assume your dog has the patience of a two year old and act accordingly.

 9. Let it Happen

 Sometimes the shot that takes you by surprise will become your favorite photo.
 After all, life is what happens when you are waiting for the perfect Insta-worthy shot.

 Finally, do a quick sweep of the area before you begin.
 Watch for bees and yellow jackets (also known as jalapeno sky raisins), snakes and ants.
 Pick an area where both you and your dog can be comfortable.

 Best Places to Find Bluebonnets in Houston

 Looking for where to find bluebonnets in Houston?
 You don’t have to go far.
-Areas with ** have confirmed Bluebonnet and wildflower sightings for 2021.
+Bloom is early this year!!

 Below are some of our favorite locations for dog friendly bluebonnet and wildflower photography in Houston.